How to sell a service with uncertain outcomes: Complexity of computing a profit-maximizing menu

+\paragraph{Objective function:} Given the definition of the state, a potential choice for the objective function is the optimal seller's profit across all upfront prices for an IC and IR menu with the corresponding contract values.
+Using the IC and the IR constraints listed above, this objective can be written as the following linear program:

-Since usage prices do not appear in \cref{linear-program-given-usage-prices} other than implicitly via the definition of $V(t;\cC^{t'})$, the vector of values $\bp{V(t;\cC^{t'})}_{t,t'}$ is a natural choice of state.
-However, the objective function $\pi_{\tt{direct}}$ in \cref{linear-program-given-usage-prices} is not continuous in the vector of values.
-This is because a small change in a value $V(t;\cC^{t'})$ could result in the menu of contracts no longer being feasible because of the violation of a IC constraint, so the maximum seller profit could suddenly jump from a large positive value to 0.
-Using $\pi_{\tt{direct}}$ as the dynamic program objective would violate the proximity condition of \citet{woeginger2000} and hence would fail to yield an FPTAS.
+However, the objective function $\Pi_{\tt{direct}}(s)$ in \cref{linear-program-given-usage-prices} is not continuous in $s$.
+This is because a small change in a value $s_{t, t'}$ could result in the menu of contracts no longer being feasible because of the violation of a IC constraint, so $\Pi_{\tt{direct}}(s)$ could suddenly jump from a finite value to $-\infty$ due to infeasibility.
+Using $\Pi_{\tt{direct}}$ as the recursive program objective would violate the continuity requirement in \cref{as:woeginger} and hence would fail to yield an FPTAS.

-To address this issue, the key idea is to return to an indirect menu formulation of the service provider problem.
-Define $\pi_{\tt{indirect}}$ to be the maximum seller profit for a state $s$ over all upfront prices for \emph{indirect} menus, which by the revelation principle has the same maximum as $\pi_{\tt{direct}}$ over all states achievable by a menu.
-The idea of using indirect menus is unintuitive because direct menus are in general a conceptual simplification of indirect menus and usually make it easier to optimize seller mechanisms in the contract design literature.
-Nevertheless, relaxing the service provider problem to allow indirect menus turns out to be crucial in our setting.
+To address this issue, we instead consider the objective at any state to be the maximum seller revenue across all upfront prices for \emph{any} menu with corresponding contract values.
+In particular, we expand the space of menus to include all indirect menus, by relaxing the IC and IR requirements.
+While unintuitive, this modification ensures that the objective function satisfies the continuity requirement in \cref{as:woeginger}, as we prove later in \cref{value-proximity}.

+To formally define the objective function, we first develop some notation to capture the opt-out option.
+Define $s_{t,0} = 0$ and $w^0 = 0$ for all $t \in [T]$, and introduce an action $a^0$ with cost $c(a^0) =0$.
+In other words, opting-out is equivalent to choosing a contract that has zero value (for all buyer types) and zero upfront payment, and which results in the seller choosing a trivial zero-cost action.
+With this notation in place, we define the objective function $\Pi_{\tt{indirect}}(s)$ over any state $s \in S$ as follows: